rubenrabb01/Modeling-MacFish-database/Seasonal distance range.md

 ### Does body size determine seasonal changes in distance range between species?

-For this analysis we can take **Model 10** including a three-way interaction between body size, season an species
+For this analysis we can take **Model 10** including a three-way interaction between body size, season and species

 ```
 summ(m10)